waqasbhatti/lcc-server/lccserver/server-docs/ftsearch.md

    columns.

-3. **Filters on database columns:** specified using the controls just under the main coordinates input box.
+3. **Filters on database columns:** specified using the controls just under the main input box.
 First, choose a column to filter on using the left select control, then choose the operator to use from the middle select control, and finally type the value to filter on in the input box on the right.
+Hit
-Hit <kbd>Enter</kbd> or click on the **+** button to add the filter to the list of active filters.
+   <kbd>Enter</kbd> or click on the **+** button to add the filter to the list
+   of active filters.
 After the first filter is added, you can add an arbitrary number of additional filters, specifying the logical method to use (`AND`/`OR`) to chain them.
 This effectively builds up a `WHERE` SQL clause that will be applied to the objects that match the initial coordinate search specification.

-Execute the cone-search query by clicking on the **Search** button or just by hitting <kbd>Enter</kbd> once you're done typing into the main coordinate input box.
+Execute the full-text-search query by clicking on the **Search** button or just by hitting <kbd>Enter</kbd> once you're done typing into the input box.
 The query will enter the run-queue and begin executing as soon as possible.
 If it does not finish within 30 seconds, either because the query itself took too long or if the light curve collection for the matching objects took too long, it will be sent to a background queue.
 In either case, you will be informed of the permanent URL where the results of the query will appear as a *dataset*.
 From the dataset page associated with this query, you can view and download a data table CSV file generated based on the columns specified.
 You may also download light curves (individually or in a collected ZIP file) of all matching objects.

 ### Examples